Which of the following is not considered an organ system in the h... | Channels for Pearson+

 1

-Understand the definition of an organ system: An organ system is a group of organs that work together to perform one or more functions in the body.
+Begin by understanding what an organ system is: an organ system is a group of organs that work together to perform one or more functions in the body.

-Review the list of options provided: Circulatory system, Nervous system, Skeletal system, and Stem system.
+Review the list of options provided: Respiratory system, Digestive system, Integumentary system, and Nervous system.

-Identify the known organ systems: The Circulatory system, Nervous system, and Skeletal system are all recognized organ systems in the human body.
+Consider the primary functions of each system: the Respiratory system is responsible for gas exchange, the Digestive system for nutrient absorption, the Integumentary system for protecting the body, and the Nervous system for controlling and communicating information throughout the body.

-Consider the term 'Stem system': This term does not correspond to any recognized organ system in human anatomy.
+Identify that the Integumentary system, while a crucial part of the body, is indeed considered an organ system.
+It includes the skin, hair, nails, and associated glands.

 Related Videos